ibm-cloud-docs/messages-for-rabbitmq/howto-resources-scaling.md

 Triggering even distribution of queues causes load until all queues are evenly distributed so this action should not be performed while the deployment is under pressure or outscaled.
 {: .note}

-To evenly distribute the queues, you can use the [RabbitMQ Management API](https://cdn.rawgit.com/rabbitmq/rabbitmq-management/v3.8.9/priv/www/api/index.html) to run an https `POST` call `/api/rebalance/queues` against your deployment.
+To evenly distribute the queues, you can use the [RabbitMQ Management API](https://rawcdn.githack.com/rabbitmq/rabbitmq-server/v3.11.2/deps/rabbitmq_management/priv/www/api/index.html){: external} to run an https `POST` call `/api/rebalance/queues` against your deployment.

 ### Dedicated Cores
 {: #dedicated-cores}